DSC01437

 BA in Social Science

-An understanding of our social conditions for both critical analyses and transformative action.
+An understanding of our social conditions for both critical analysis and transformative action.

-The four-year BA Social Science major at Azim Premji University offers students a broad-based, multi-disciplinary immersion in the study of Indian society — its structures, institutions, and lived realities.
+The four-year BA Social Science programme at Azim Premji University offers students a broad-based, multi-disciplinary immersion in the study of Indian society — its structures, institutions, and lived realities.

 The vision for the major is grounded in the conviction that at a time when our society appears to be increasingly fragmented and fractured, higher education in the social sciences, especially at the undergraduate level, ought to approach the social’ in an integrated fashion.